-With all of this in mind, here are the top investment newsletters of 2021.
+With all of this in mind, here are our top-ranked investment newsletters.

 What Is The Best Investment Newsletter?

-For the past 5+ years, Capitalist Exploits has outperformed the other newsletters in this list by a long shot.
+For the past 5+ years, Capitalist Exploits has outperformed the market by a long shot.
 It does this by tracking an immense amount of data, identifying unique economic patterns, and determining the best low-risk, high-reward opportunities available in the market.

 It offers two main products, Insider and Insider Weekly: